College of Architecture, Planning and Public Affairs

 $1,000 scholarships, one for undergraduate and one for a graduate student, will be awarded each year starting in Spring 2021.

 The jury (or selection committee) will recognize the efforts, initiatives and projects of students who are making significant, measurable strides in supporting social equity in design, planning, public affairs, and/or raising awareness of JEDI practices within their discipline and to the general public.

 The Awards will go to students who address a broad range of issues including environmental racism, rights of underrepresented groups, innovations in community engagement, social and design justice, gender bias, and activism.

-Look for the CAPPA Student Award for Justice, Equitable Diversity, and Inclusion (JEDI) application and guidelines in January 2021.
+Look for the CAPPA Student Award for Justice, Equitable Diversity, and Inclusion (JEDI) application and guidelines.